xyproto/setconf/README.md

 * Rewrite in Go?
 * An option for removing the configuration value instead of using ''.
 * Optimize the code that is used for adding options with -a.
+* A way to add an option with -a after a given string occurs.
 * An option for removing both the key and the value.
 * Test and fix the combination of -a and multiline markers.
+* Fix the behavior when " is the multiline marker and ":" the delimiter. (the yml format)
 * Make it behave like in Python 2 when running with Python 3 and changing an ISO-8859-1 file
 * Refactor